IDoTheHax/Blackhole/README.md

 - **Realistic Physics**: Black holes exert gravitational force on nearby entities and blocks based on configurable mass values
 - **Growing Black Holes**: Black holes can expand over time, increasing their area of effect
 - **Player Tracking**: Black holes can follow players within a configurable range
-- **Visual Effects**: Features particle effects for an immersive experience
+- **Visual Effects**: Features customizable particle effects for an immersive experience
 - **Fully Configurable**: All aspects of black hole behavior can be adjusted via commands or configuration file
+- **Creative Mode Integration**: Black hole item available in both custom creative tab and vanilla Redstone Blocks tab

-Texture Pack
+## Texture Pack

 This mod uses Polymer for custom rendering and requires a texture pack for the black hole visuals.
-Use the `/polymer generatepack` command in-game to create a default texture pack, then Drag the generated pack (named resource_pack in the polymer folder) into your resources folder or use a serverside resource pack.
+Use the `/polymer generatepack` command in-game to create a default texture pack, then drag the generated pack (named resource_pack in the polymer folder) into your resources folder or use a serverside resource pack.
 See the [Polymer Documentation](https://polymer.pb4.eu/polymer/resource-packs/#building-resource-pack) for more details.

 ## Commands